replicatedhq/replicated-field-labs/instruqt/closing-information-gap/05-releasing-an-update/assignment.md

 may or not be ready for customers.

 ```
-replicated release create --promote Unstable --chart ./release/harbor-19.4.0.tgz --version 19.4.0  \
+replicated release create --promote Unstable --chart ./release/slackernews-0.4.0.tgz --version 0.4.0  \
   --release-notes "Adds a support bundle spec to facilitate troubleshooting"
 ```

-This creates a release for version `19.4.0` of the Harbor Helm chart, and promotes it to the `Unstable` channel.
+This creates a release for version `0.4.0` of the Slackernews Helm chart, and promotes it to the `Unstable` channel.
 The `create` command output sequence number that you'll need for `promote` (it will be `3` if you haven't explored releasing a bit more).